Skip to main content

 Maps

-Note - Below are preliminary flood storage maps for Douglas County, Wisconsin.
+Note - Below are flood storage maps for Douglas County, Wisconsin.
 A flood storage map is part of the mapped floodplain that identifies the natural flood storage capacity of that watershed area.
 A shapefile has also been sent to affected communities.
 If your community is listed on one of the flood storage maps below, flood storage language should be part of the community ordinance and the appropriate flood storage maps adopted.

 For questions, please contact Allison Kielar.